Attractions & Things to Do in Kalamata

-A Meeting point for locals and visitors and also a historical spot that changed its name for more than 12 times during the last century.
+A meeting point for locals and visitors and also a historical spot that changed its name more than 12 times during the last century.

 A well-informed contemporary library that serves as a cultural center for the city and aims to promote equality and education.

 Small but very interesting museum with modern internal design and contemporary presentation, provides a clear picture of the local history.

 Housed in a mansion of the 19th century, informs about the local history, tradition and customs.

 The Cathedral which hosts the miraculous icon of the Virgin Mary who is the Patron Saint of the city and celebrates on the 2nd of February.

 Historical and vivid part of the city that keeps its traditional character and connects the contemporary city with its past.

 Old convent that dates from the 18th century and it's an incremental part of the history of the city.

 Open-air railway museum that covers an area of 54 acres and is located in the city center just 5 minutes from the central square.